OpenEarthAgent: A Unified Framework for Tool-Augmented Geospatial Agents: OpenEarthAgent

-We present \textit{OpenEarthAgent}, a unified agentic learning framework designed for multimodal reasoning over earth observation data.
+\textbf{Overview:} We present \textit{OpenEarthAgent}, a unified agentic learning framework for multimodal reasoning over earth observation data.
 The framework integrates tool-driven interaction and language-grounded reasoning into a single end-to-end formulation.
-Unlike conventional multimodal models that process all inputs in one step, OpenEarthAgent decomposes geospatial reasoning into an organized sequence of perception and action steps, where the agent learns to \emph{perceive}, \emph{reason}, and \emph{act} through callable tools operating on visual, textual, and spatial modalities.
+Unlike conventional, single-step multimodal models, OpenEarthAgent decomposes geospatial reasoning into an organized sequence of perception and action steps, where the agent learns to \emph{perceive}, \emph{reason}, and \emph{act} through callable tools operating on visual, textual, and spatial modalities.
 Given a natural-language instruction $\mathbf{u}$ and corresponding multimodal inputs $\mathbf{v}$ (e.g., RGB imagery, paired change-detection inputs, SAR, GIS layers, or georeferenced raster data), the agent generates multi-step reasoning trajectories that interleave internal thoughts with explicit tool invocations and their returned outputs (see Fig.~\ref{fig:tool_fig}).
-At each step, the agent maintains a short-term working memory that contains: instruction, observations, prior tool calls, spatial metadata, and contextual feedback from previous executions.
-This working memory enables iterative reasoning and consistent spatial grounding.
+At each step, the agent maintains a short-term working memory that contains: instructions, observations, prior tool calls, spatial metadata, and contextual feedback from previous executions, which enable iterative reasoning and consistent spatial grounding.
 Training follows a supervised fine-tuning procedure on validated reasoning traces, improving syntactic validity, spatial consistency, and multi-step reasoning coherence across diverse geospatial contexts.